Contact Lens Fittings

 Once the diagnostic lenses are on your eyes and settled in, the doctor will do additional testing.
 You’ll likely be able to take the diagnostic lenses home with you.
 The idea here is to wear them in your real life for a week to see how they settle in and then return for a follow-up appointment a week or so later.

 The follow-up appointment is a necessary and important step in finalizing your contact lens prescription.
 The way each contact lens interacts with your eye chemistry can only be determined after you’ve worn it for a while.
 Usually, only one follow-up is necessary.
 Sometimes, with more complicated fittings, you may need to come back several times, allowing the doctor to “tweak” the prescription in order to provide the most accurate and comfortable vision.

 Some of the things the doctor will be looking at when going through the fitting process are:

 - Your cornea’s curvature

 - Your cornea’s topography

 - Your overall conjunctival health

 A contact lens is a foreign body being placed directly on your cornea.
 The cornea is made up of living, breathing cells performing daily metabolic processes, such as excreting waste and obtaining oxygen.
-The result of these processes determines how your contact will perform and makes it very important that you follow Dr. Klein’s recommendations in regards to wear, care and replacement of your contacts.
+The result of these processes determines how your contact will perform and makes it very important that you follow Dr. Klein’s recommendations in regards to wear, care, and replacement of your contacts.
 Overwearing your contact lenses can have negative results on these living cells and on your overall eye health.
-It is therefore equally important that you have your annual contact lens fitting, as required by law, so that Dr. Klein can check that the contact lenses have not caused any adverse effects.
+It is therefore equally important that you have your annual contact lens fitting (as required by law) so that the doctor can check that the contact lenses have not caused any adverse effects.

 Specialty contact lens fittings are available for difficult situations involving: